thezedt/mr500v1-openwrt/README.md

 ### Status

-What works:
+**What works:**
 - WAN and LAN 1-3 ports are correctly identified and work as expected.
 - Both 2.4G and 5G wirelesses are recognized and functional (I didn't do throughput tests as I mostly focused on getting the mobile connection up and running, which provides nowhere near the wireless bandwidth capabilities).
 - LEDs are all functional (and also configurable through LuCI):
 	- Power, WAN, LAN and WIFI work out-of-the-box.
 The single WIFI led is attached to the 5G wireless by default, but can be reassigned in LuCI.
-	- The 4G+ led can be easily configured to indicate WWAN status (but will no longer differentiate between 4G and 4G+ connectivity as with the retail firmware).
+	- The 4G+ led can be configured to indicate WWAN status (but no longer differentiates between 4G and 4G+ connectivity as with the retail firmware).
-	- The mobile signal leds are a task for another day.
+	- _The mobile signal leds are a task for another day._

-What doesn't work:
+**What doesn't work:**
 - So far everything seems to work for basic functionality.
 Advanced LTE monitoring/band locking require additional steps as described below.
 	- Individual signal numbers seem in the correct range, but I have no precise way of confirming them
 	- At least some of the LTE status info is confirmed correct (Operator, MCC, NMC, Cell ID, Primary band, Modem firmware model and version)
-	- Secondary bands functionality and reporting remain to be tested with a CA-capable SIM/operator.
+	- _Secondary band functionality and reporting need to be tested with a CA-capable SIM/operator._
 - Stability improvements?
-Remains to be tested...
+Remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

 ![openwrt](images/openwrt.png)